-The chess programs on this page are for players who have mastered the basic moves and are able to move the chess pieces properly.
+The chess programs on this page are for chess players who have mastered the basic moves, if you haven't, then go ahead and learn it.

-This program is probably the strongest on my site.
+This chess program is probably the strongest on my site.
 It is programmed in java.
 Wait until it is loaded.
-I don't think you can beat it.
-It is very good to learn chess notation as it shows all moves in a window on the right hand side.
+I don't think that you can beat it.
+It is very suitable for learning chess notation as it shows all chess moves in a window on the right hand side.

 This is a nice and strong flash chess program.
 You can play it in a big window.